Grachev-Alexey/322/replit.md

-✓ Restructured comparison table to show perks on left, package values on right ✓ Created unified package comparison component combining packages and perks in single block ✓ Replaced separate package and perks components with integrated UnifiedPackageComparison
+✓ Restructured comparison table to show perks on left, package values on right ✓ Created unified package comparison component combining packages and perks in single block ✓ Replaced separate package and perks components with integrated UnifiedPackageComparison ✓ Redesigned layout: packages headers first, then perks table, then pricing - all without scrolling ✓ Removed duplicate headers and optimized spacing for single-screen view

 ## User Preferences